dhbw-ka-tinf22b5-dinder/Dinder-SRS/finaleAbgabe/SoftwareRequirementsSpecification.md

 ### 3.9 Interfaces

 #### 3.9.1 User Interfaces
-The User interfaces that will be implemented are:
+The implemented User interfaces are:
 - Swipe-Page - Makes it possible to swipe though service advertisements
 - Published Advertisements - Lists all advertisements that were created by the currently logged-in user together with which users swiped on them
 - Swiped Advertisements - Lists all advertisements that were swiped by the logged-in user, together with the status (if they were accepted/denied)